Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - Snap Point Inclusions and Exclusions

    Inclusions
-   - If a TO snap includes a class or tag, then the *preview structure* must be a child of that class or have that tag.
+   - If a TO snap includes a class or structure tag, then the *preview structure* must be a child of that class or have that tag.
-   - If a FROM snap includes a class or tag, then the *placed structure* has to be a child of that class or have that tag.
+   - If a FROM snap includes a class or structure tag, then the *placed structure* has to be a child of that class or have that tag.
 This is true even though the Match Group is the same.

    Exclusions
    - If a TO snap excludes a Snap Type Flag, then the *preview structure* can't be using that Snap Type Flag.
 Pretty sure if even one bit is a match during the bitmask process, it will be excluded.
-   - If a TO snap excludes a class or tag, then the *preview structure* can't be a child of that class or have that tag.
+   - If a TO snap excludes a class or structure tag, then the *preview structure* can't be a child of that class or have that tag.
-   - If a FROM snap excludes a class or tag, then the *placed structure* can't be a child of that class or have that tag.
+   - If a FROM snap excludes a class or structure tag, then the *placed structure* can't be a child of that class or have that tag.
 Again, this is true even though the Match Group is the same.

    If you're testing in the devkit and using DebugStructures, I'm pretty sure the blue DebugStructure spheres will show up during this stage, even if the inclusions/exclusions are preventing a snap from happening.